 The Cadet Professional Development Training (CPDT) program provides Cadets with optional summer training opportunities during the MS II and MS III summer, winter and spring breaks.
 CPDT is further broken down into five sections: Cadet Practical Field Training (CPFT),Cadet Troop Leader Training (CTLT), Drill Cadet Leadership Training (DCLT), Internships and the Cultural Language Program (CULP).

-The Air Assault school, conducted at Fort Campbell, Kentucky, is two weeks of mental and physical challenges.
+The Air Assault school, conducted at Fort Campbell, Kentucky, is 11 days of mental and physical challenges.
 This school is designed to teach air assault skills and procedures involving rotary-wing aircraft, improve basic leadership skills, instill the Air Assault spirit and award the Air Assault Badge.